Thailand desperate for tourists following COVID slump | DW | 17.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Bangkok's tourism industry is reeling under the aftermath of the pandemic and officials want to open more destinations to tourists, despite rising COVID cases.
+Thailand's tourism industry is reeling from the pandemic and officials want to open more destinations to tourists, despite rising COVID cases.

 When Sunisa (name changed) learned that the Thai government had greenlit plans to reopen Phuket, the country's most popular resort island, under the pilot scheme to revive tourism, she was overjoyed.